iliakan/javascript-book/en/01-basics/04-mastering-data-types/01-string.md

 # String

-The String is by far one of the most used type in javascript.
+The String is by far one of the most used type in JavaScript.

 There are programming languages that differ "chars" from "strings".
-But in javascript, there are only strings, no chars.
+But in JavaScript, there are only strings, no chars.
 That really makes life simpler.

 Another feature is that internally all strings are unicode, no matter which encoding is used.